iitis/DatagenCopulaBased.jl/README.md

  0.973066  0.910103
 ```

- * If `cor = Kendall`, uses Kendall's τ correlation coefficients `θ`.
+ * If `cor = Kendall`, uses the Kendall's τ correlation coefficient to compute the parameter `θ`.
- * If `cor = Spearman`, uses Spearman ρ correlation coefficient instead of `θ`.
+ * If `cor = Spearman`, uses the Spearman ρ correlation coefficient to compute the parameter `θ`.
  * If `reversed = true` returns data from reversed copula.

-To generate data from reversed copula:

- * Generated data from corresponding copula `[u₁, ..., uᵢ, ..., uₙ]`,
- * Perform  transformation  `∀ᵢ uᵢ → 1-uᵢ`.
+The reversed copula is introduced by the following transformation  `∀ᵢ uᵢ → 1-uᵢ`.
 For modelling justification see: K. Domino, T. Błachowicz, M. Ciupak, 'The use of copula functions for predictive analysis of correlations between extreme storm tides',
-Physica A: Statistical Mechanics and its Applications 413, 489-497, 2014, and K. Domino, T. Błachowicz, 'The use of copula functions for modeling the risk of
+Physica A: Statistical Mechanics and its Applications 413, 489-497, 2014; and K. Domino, T. Błachowicz, 'The use of copula functions for modeling the risk of
 investment in shares traded on the Warsaw Stock Exchange', Physica A: Statistical Mechanics and its Applications 413, 77-85, 2014.